Data-driven approach for benchmarking DFTB-approximate excited state methods: Computational Details

-In this work, we decided to compare the error of each DFTB-approximate method in the prediction of $E_1$ with respect to CC2/def2TZVP ($\Delta_{CC2} E_1$) with results from the parent method, DFT.
+In this work, we decided to compare the error of each DFTB-approximate method in the prediction of $E_1$, with respect to CC2/def2TZVP ($\Delta_{CC2} E_1$), with results from the parent method, DFT.
 With this analysis, our aim is to detect which of the limitations in the prediction of $E_1$ are being shared between the related methods and which are unique to the standard formulation of DFTB.
 As the parent method for this comparison we selected TD-DFT with the hybrid HF-XC variant of the local PBE functional (PBE0) and the polarized split-valence second-generation basis set (def2SVP).
-This choice corresponds to the method within the QM8 dataset that is most related to DFTB: a DFT method using the most local XC functional and the smallest basis set.
-Values of $E_1$ from the reference method, CC2/def2TZVP, and the time-dependent extension of the parent method, TD-DFT:PBE0/def2SVP, were directly taken from the QM8 dataset; these values were computed from geometries relaxed via DFT with the Becke 3-parameter Lee-Yang-Parr hybrid XC-functional (DFT/B3LYP) and the polarized Pople-style 6-31G(2df,p) basis set.
+This choice corresponds to the method within QM8 that is most related to DFTB: a DFT method using the most local XC functional and the smallest basis set.
+Despite the hybrid functional PBE0 is the closest one in the ML-dataset to PBE (i.e., the GGA functional employed to calculate the electronic parameters for DFTB), systematic differences between local and hybrid functionals should be expected regarding electronic excitations within TD-DFT; this fact will contribute to the overall differences in performance between TD-DFT and TD-DFTB, particularly for $\pi$-type excitations.
+For more information on this topic, we would like to recommend the work of Maier and Kaupp \textit{et~al.} \cite{Maier2016}, which includes a systematic comparison between (semi-)local and global hybrid functionals, with respect to the prediction of TD-DFT electronic excitation energies, for a small set of organic molecules.
+Values of $E_1$ from the reference method, CC2/def2TZVP, and the time-dependent extension of the parent method, TD-DFT:PBE0/def2SVP, were directly taken from QM8; these values were originally computed from geometries relaxed via DFT with the Becke 3-parameter Lee-Yang-Parr hybrid XC-functional (DFT/B3LYP) and the polarized Pople-style 6-31G(2df,p) basis set.

+To address the limitations encountered, we also included extensions to the standard SCC-DFTB method in the calculation of $E_1$, whose implementations are available in \texttt{DFTB+}.
+Specifically, we included long-range corrections (LC), on-site corrections (OC), and a proof-of-concept custom extension of the SK-parameter set to include minimal polarization on H atoms only (3OB(H*)); see the ESI for the theoretical and technical details of these extensions.